 Cotyledons are the first leaves that appear when a plant emerges from seed.

 Cotyledons rarely look like the adult plant's leaves, as you can see in this photo:

-Vermiculite is a brownish silicate mineral commonly used to help create air spaces in soil, which improves percolation and nutrient movement.
-It can also be used on top of freshly planted seeds to retain moisture, which improves germination.
+Vermiculite is a brownish silicate mineral commonly used to help create air spaces in soil, which improves drainage and nutrient movement.

 Urban drool is the water that runs off improperly watered lawns, carrying fertilizers, pesticides, and valuable nutrients to ground water, local streams and the ocean, causing potentially devastating bacterial and algae blooms and chemical pollution.